The Gilis are three small islands (between 1 and 1.5kms wide), separated by channels of less than 1km in Kambal Bay within 1km of the coast of Lombok.

 We dived with 7Seas Dive Gili, which as a PADI 5 Star Dive Resort obviously comes well recommended.
 You can read about that via the link below.

 The majority of dive sites are coral reefs, but there are also gardens, bommies and walls, and one wreck.
 The dives tend to be drift dives too, as the water runs between the islands.
 This has the advantage of keeping the water clear and typically the vis is very good.
-Certainly vertically, you can always see the bottom from the surface.

 It would be fair to say that there is no ‘must do’ dive as they are all different, and good dives in their own right.
 Here is a short compilation of footage from a few different sites.